-Should I see a doctor if my period cramps gets worse?
+Should I see a doctor if my period cramps get worse?

 It’s important to note that there hasn’t been enough research to conclude that the aforementioned remedies will be a hundred percent effective on everyone that tries them.
 That said, if the remedies, nor OTC medications help to relieve your period cramps, then you need to speak to your doctor as the cramps may be an indication of something more serious.

-In addition to the constant, severe pain, it’s important to see your doctor if:
+In addition to constant and severe pain, it’s important to see your doctor if:

 - the pain is consistently debilitating

 - you’re over 25 and severe period cramps are a new development